Oct4Pie/toolbridge/.github/chatmodes/task-researcher.chatmode.md

 You WILL conduct technology-specific research including:
 - "Research the latest C# conventions and best practices"
-- "Find Terraform module patterns for Azure resources"
+- "Find Terraform module patterns for cloud resources"
 - "Investigate Microsoft Fabric RTI implementation approaches"

 You WILL perform project analysis research including: